CerboSpace/CerboSpace.github.io/README.md

 George, Koshy, and *Prabhanjan Mutalik*.
 "Online time series prediction with meta-cognition."
 Neural Networks (IJCNN), 2016 International Joint Conference on.
 IEEE, 2016.
 George, Koshy, Sachin Prabhu, and *Prabhanjan Mutalik*.
 "An online multiple-model approach to univariate time-series prediction."
 Proceedings of ELM-2014 Volume 1.
 Springer, Cham, 2015.
 215-224.
 George, Koshy, and *Prabhanjan Mutalik*.
 "A multiple model approach to time-series prediction using an online sequential learning algorithm."
 IEEE Transactions on Systems, Man, and Cybernetics: Systems (2017).

+###v0.5
+BIO:
+####Akshay Sinha
+Akshay likes writing short stories and gaming.
+He is interested in deep learning and fields such as computer vision, speech recognition and NLP.
+He has a bachelor's degree in computer engineering.
+####Prabhanjan Mutalik
+Prabhanjan  is fascinated by biological systems and obsessed with learning algorithms.
+He has worked on time series prediction and built deep learning models with a penchant for scientific research.
+Prabhanjan has a Masters in Machine Learning from KTH Royal Institute of Technology, Stockholm.
+####Anthony Wing
+Anthony loves to code!
+His primary areas of interest being speech technology and computer vision, with a soft spot for healthcare.
+Anthony Wing has a Masters in Machine Learning from KTH Royal Institute of Technology, Stockholm plays Ukulele in his spare time.